RoryConroy/Cloud-100/README.md

-Welcome to the Glitch Template 2
+Cloud100
 ==============================

-A starter project for learning Glitch.
+A responsive web app

 This is an Express.js project, designed to work well with the Glitch development environment.
 It includes basic express setup, templating, routing and session support.

-This template includes rudimentary user accounts and is backed by a simple lowdb json database.
+Includes rudimentary user accounts and is backed by a simple lowdb json database.